-If a student/Fellow withdraws or is terminated from the program after the period allowed for cancellation of the enrollment agreement and has completed 60% or less of the period of attendance (semester), the student/Fellow is entitled to a partial prorated refund.
-MTSA will calculate whether a tuition refund is due, and if so, remit a refund within 45 days following the student's/Fellow's withdrawal or termination.
+Students/Fellows who withdraw or are terminated after the first 5 MTSA business days of their first semester and have completed 60% or less of the period of attendance (semester), the student/Fellow is entitled to a partial prorated refund.
+MTSA will calculate whether a tuition refund is due, and if so, remit a refund within 45 days following the students/Fellows withdrawal or termination.
 For students receiving funds through the Federal Student Aid program, unearned funds will be returned to the aid programs in the order required under Federal Law.
 For students/Fellows receiving funds through a non-federal loan, the VA, or sponsor, unearned funds will be returned to the lender or agency.
 Any remaining balance will be paid to the student/Fellow.
 The pro rata percentage is based on days of attendance within the period of attendance.
 Students/Fellows who stop attending all classes but do not complete the official withdrawal process could owe a repayment of Title IV funds.
 Please contact the Office of Financial Aid (615-732-7884) for more information.